theharold9000/Job-Ads---Brisbane/Senior Ruby Developer.md

 #Senior Ruby Developer

-The developer should take ownership from a user perspective to build and debug complex systems in a team environment.
+Senior Ruby developer opportunity to take ownership of an existing code base and make it your own.
+You'll get to work on a truly industry disrupting product and have flexibility in where you work from.

 You will be passionate about technology, a good problem solver and a team player who loves writing code and solving complex problems.

+Super simple stuff.

 **Responsibilities**
 * Lead the ongoing development and maintenance of business-critical customer-facing rails applications